U.S. Army Command, Intelligence, Signals, Etc:

 Ngô Đình Diệm (January 3, 1901 – November 2, 1963) served as the President of the Republic of Vietnam (RVN) aka South Vietnam, backed by the United States, from 1955 until he died in 1963.
 For the United States, we went through 3 Presidents, John Fitzgerald Kennedy (May 29, 1917 – November 22, 1963), Lyndon Johnson (August 27, 1908 – January 22, 1973), and Richard Nixon (January 9, 1913 – April 22, 1994).

-But we jumped in with both feet, and, it escalated quickly.
-The North Was backed by Russia and China and they had been fighting for a very long time, and they knew the mission was to hold out as long as they could and to cause as casualties to their enemy as possible using guerilla tactics, and propaganda in the US.
+But we jumped in with both feet, and it escalated quickly.
+The North was backed by Russia and China and they had been fighting for a very long time, and they knew the mission was to hold out as long as they could and to cause as many casualties to their enemy as possible using guerilla tactics, and propaganda in the US.

 4 Star General, Westmorland, RVN:

 H. Norman Schwarzkopf.
-In hindsight, had our President of the time (Kennedy 1963) listened to his advisers who had been in Vietnam at the time, in different forms pretty much since WWII, and had been keeping him advised of the situation there, he pulled out maybe things would just be exactly how things are now!
+In hindsight, had our President of the time (Kennedy, 1963) listened to his advisers who had been in Vietnam at the time, (in different forms pretty much since WWII), and had been keeping him advised of the situation there, and its said he was thinking he wanted not to get involved in it.
+And LBJ did want to get involved, seeing the money investments.
+It may not have ever had to happen, and things might have worked out, just be exactly how things are now!
+But then, hindsight is 20/20, I suppose.

-Without all the loss of life but those caused by the Communist-cleansing forces, but we did not think about that then, the Communist, worldwide threat magnified to its max, China rattling sabers, etc., Kennedy got murdered and LBJ's control trip- doomed the outcome from the start- and the enemy was well versed on how to outlast the US. at war.
-It would seem, that this Special Forces Officer took notes and later fought some wars quite differently than LBJ and Westmoreland.
+Without all the loss of life, but those caused by the Communist-cleansing forces, we did not think about that then, the Communist, worldwide threat magnified to its max, China rattling sabers, etc., Kennedy got murdered.
+LBJ's control trip- doomed the outcome from the start- and the enemy was well-versed on how to outlast the US. at war.
+It would seem that this Special Forces Officer took notes and later fought some wars quite differently than LBJ and Westmoreland.

 Westmoreland had claimed that they were making progress in Vietnam and that he just needed like 200,000 more men, which did not go over well back home with either a student or parent, The news recognized they could push certain images out at us, and sway the way they wanted them to think, all said-it worked very well...in a backfire kind of way.
 People doubted his plan of how to win and doubted the presidency, and government, causing LBJ to step down and not run for president again.
-LBJ took over command and halted the B-52 bombing of Vietnam, (A huge mistake), and because of the growing anti-war sentiment Westmoreland was replaced by him himself.
+LBJ took over command and halted the B-52 bombing of Vietnam (A huge mistake), and because of the growing anti-war sentiment, Westmoreland was replaced by him.

-He was on talk shows, and had documentaries, but would fight off criticisms for the rest of his life, I'd like to think he did his best, as a soldier, stuck under political control.
-Being a Master Jumper and having earned the CIB boots in mud just like everyone else that wears it.
-He supported his troops "Vietnam Veterans" and fought a few lawsuits.
-It is interesting that the uniform shows his qualification from a foreign country, the Republic of Vietnam in this case, above his subdued name title.
+He was on talk shows and had documentaries, but would fight off criticisms for the rest of his life.
+I'd like to think he did his best, as a soldier, stuck under political control.
+Being a Master Jumper and having earned the CIB boots in mud, just like everyone else who wears them.
+He supported his troops, "Vietnam Veterans," and fought a few lawsuits.
+Interestingly, the uniform shows his qualification from a foreign country, the Republic of Vietnam, in this case, above his subdued name title.

 (Picture) General Westmoreland: In June of 1964, he received the fourth of his stars, and the ball went into his court, replacing General Harkins.
 His enemies were from within the south and the northern half of Vietnam-in the north the NVA, the Communists, North Vietnamese Army, in the South, the National Liberation Front aka Viet Cong (VC), and Guerrilla warfare was developed, the NVA would threaten of villages, and control of the area, with their artillery.

-Gen. Kulak and Westmoreland The Viet Cong infiltrated everything- local hamlet attacks, and terror-like attacks, in Southern Vietnam.
-They used the Mekong Delta in a large way for moving people, ammunition, and their food supply, and psychological control of the local people, controlled by Ho Chi Minh.
-For four years he was running the show so to speak in the Republic of Vietnam, as it was known then.
-Westmoreland didn't have much influence with the Nixon administration, and in 1972 he resigned, going home to South Carolina.
-The General Passed Away, on July 18, 2005, he was 91, and he had been living in Charleston, South Carolina.
+Gen. Kulak and Westmoreland.
+The Viet Cong infiltrated everything- local hamlet attacks, and terror-like attacks, in Southern Vietnam.
+They largely used the Mekong Delta for moving people, ammunition, and their food supply, and psychological control of the local people, controlled by Ho Chi Minh.
+For four years, he was running the show, so to speak, in the Republic of Vietnam, as it was known then.
+Westmoreland didn't have much influence with the Nixon administration, and in 197,2 he resigned, going home to South Carolina.
+The General Passed Away on July 18, 2005.
+He was 91, and he had been living in Charleston, South Carolina.

-General Westmoreland's uniform represented here would have been one of several hung in his closet, and maintained by his aid.
+General Westmoreland's uniform represented here would have been one of several hung in his closet and maintained by his aide.

 General Berry, 101st Airborne Division:

-General Berry, 101st Airborne: General Berry's career spanned more than the two wars.
+General Berry, 101st Airborne: General Berry's career spanned more than two wars.
 First seeing duty as a company commander in Korea in the Korean War, where he earned two Silver Stars, a Bronze Star for Valor, the Purple Heart, and his First Combat Infantryman Badge.
-Clearly, the man was no slouch, now I agree officers do have the means for the paperwork, someone must recommend, and be witness to the event that leads up to an endorsement of the awards.
+The man was no slouch, now I agree officers do have the means for the paperwork, someone must recommend, and be a witness to the event that leads up to an endorsement of the awards.

 After the War, he went to school and earned a graduate degree from Columbia University.
 Then he got a job instructing at West Point with the Department of Social Sciences in the mid-'50s.
-He was an assistant to Secretary of Defense: Robert McNamara when traveling in South Vietnam several times.
-1964-65, Berry studied at the U.S. Army War College, in Carlisle Barracks, PA.
-Then he worked for a while in the Council of Foreign Relations in New York City.
-Having built a pretty impressive resume' already!
+He was an assistant to Secretary of Defense Robert McNamara when traveling in South Vietnam several times.
+1964-65, Berry studied at the U.S. Army War College in Carlisle Barracks, PA.
+Then he worked for a while in the Council on Foreign Relations in New York City.
+Having built a pretty impressive resume already!

 He served two and a half years in the Vietnam War.
 His second combat wound occurred during his first tour when he was serving as senior Military Assistance Command, as a Vietnamese adviser to the 7th Division.
 His awards for his service in South Vietnam included the Distinguished Service Medal, 2 Silver Stars, two Distinguished Flying Crosses, two Legions of Merit, the Purple Heart, 42 Air Medals, and a second Combat Infantryman Badge.